muquit/go-xbuild-go/README.md

 ```

 ## Usage
 Run go-xbuild-go from the root of your project.
+Update VERSION file if needed.
+Then, compile the binaries:

 ```bash
 go-xbuild-go
 ```